john-science/python_for_scientists/classes/10_numpy/lecture_10.md

 #### ndim

-You can use `ndim` to determine how many dimensions your multi-dimensional `array` has:
+Use `.ndim` to determine how many dimensions your multi-dimensional `array` has:

     >>> r = zeros((3, 2), dtype=float)
     >>> r